Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Properties of the Proxy Random Variable U

-Equation (\ref{eq:varofU}) is similar to the proposed Sheppard's correction (\cite{sheppard1898calculation, tricker1998effect, schneeweissetal10}) except that Sheppard's correction ignores that the rounded random variable $U$ and the rounded error are dependent on $Y$ (\cite{zhao2020bayesian}).
+Equation (\ref{eq:varofU}) is similar to the proposed Sheppard's correction \cite{sheppard1898calculation, tricker1998effect, schneeweissetal10} except that Sheppard's correction ignores that the rounded random variable $U$ and the rounding error depend on $Y$ \cite{zhao2020bayesian}.
 Furthermore, (\ref{eq:expofU}) and (\ref{eq:varofU}) include alternating series terms dependent on $\omega$, and for large $n$ the difference between successive terms in each series is small.
+However, the summation terms in (\ref{eq:expofU}) and (\ref{eq:varofU}) will also depend on distribution parameter values relative to $n$.
+While Theorem \ref{theorem:expofU} offers insight into the analytic structure of rounding bias, $\omega^j$ and $1-\omega^j$ can be numerically unstable when $n$ is large enough, inhibiting practical application.